Dev4w4n/e-masjid.my/README.en.md

 ## Quickstart guide (Docker compose)
 ### Fork this repo
-1. Fork this repo to your personal github account, example `https://github.com/<github-user>/e-masjid.my`, by pressing the Fork button on the top right part of this page.
+1. Fork this repo to your personal GitHub account, example `https://github.com/<github-user>/e-masjid.my`, by pressing the Fork button on the top right part of this page.
 2. Once done, clone this repo to your computer.
 ```
 git clone https://github.com/<github-user>/e-masjid.my.git
 ```
-3. Once done, navigate to the e-masjid.my folder
+3. Once done, navigate to the e-masjid.my folder.
 ```
 cd e-masjid.my
 ```
 4. Follow the instructions below depending on your computer's operating system.
-### (Linux)
+### Linux
 ```
 sh run-dev.sh
 ```
-### (Windows) - Use Git Bash terminal in VSCode
+### Windows - Use Git Bash terminal in VSCode
 ```
 sh run-dev.sh
 ```